raciat/blockchain-developer-bootcamp-final-project/README.md

 - **Dealers** would be able to verify its origin
 - **Clients** would be able to verify its origin, history, get familiar with its characteristics and purchase

+## Hosting

+Distributed application (dApp) is hosted on Heroku and available to use on https://precious-stones-mint.herokuapp.com/.
+Be advised that free dyno on Heroku requires sleeping time, so the first opening of the page may take a bit longer.
+Because the smart contract is using pricing feed, it was deployed to Rinkeby testnet.

 ## Project structure

 ```bash